-When you order a Stock Advisor subscription, in addition to the two new stock picks every month, you’ll have unlimited access to all of their current and historical stock recommendations.
+When you order a Stock Advisor subscription, in addition to the two new stock picks every month, you’ll have unlimited access to all of their current Rankings, Service Updates and historical stock recommendations.

-It also includes “Instant alerts”.
+You will also receive “Instant alerts”.
 They will send you an instant alert as soon as one of these events occurs to a stock in your list:

 - New buy alerts

 - When it is time to sell (this is huge)

 Is The Motley Fool a Scam?
 Is The Motley Fool Legit?

 The Motley Fool is DEFINITELY NOT a scam.
 My results with the Fool picks over the last 8 years have been phenomenal, as you have seen.
 Of course it’s not perfect and every stock tip is not a winner.
 But, they definitely are a legit company and for the last 8 years their stocks have easily beat the market.

 The fact is, The Motley Fool stock picks have beaten the market since 2016.
 My results shown above prove it.
 That is the most important thing you need to know.
 Also, the Motley Fool has been in business since 1993 and employ 250+ people.
 And, according to The Motley Fool website, they have 750,000+ subscribers to their Stock Advisor.
 750,000 people can’t be wrong!

 But, for the benefit of people reading The Motley Fool review, here are the FACTS:

 - There’s no question, the answer to ‘is The Motley Fool a legitimate company?’ is YES.
 It is well-known among stock market investors.
 In fact, they now say they have over 750,000 subscribers.